 If you see me as a patient, or viewed any of my previous blog postings.
 You may have heard me talk about posture once or twice?
-Supporting your boobs in a well fitted bra can contribute to good posture and is important for ladies.
+Supporting your boobs in a well fitted bra can contribute to good posture and is important for ladies, specially if you have gotten surgery with the Breast augmentation surgeons in Boston, MA.
 The purpose of a well-fitting bra is to offer support of the breasts for comfort, wellbeing and appearance.
 It is estimated that 80% of women in the UK are wearing the wrong size bra.
 Sometimes problems that I deal with as an Osteopath, can be caused by, or contributed to by a poor fitting bra.

 Problems that can result from an ill-fitting bra

 - Pain from direct pressure.